 Welcome to chictopia!
-I think of you like the kilt and feel comfortable wearing it, go for it =]posted over 4 years ago
+I think of you like the kilt and feel comfortable wearing it, go for it =]posted almost 5 years ago

 LOVE kilts.
 I think any sort of blurring of the gender lines while still keeping it in a wearable way that looks “society appropriate” (although I say just wear whatever you want) is so interesting and great.